Pryyyce/FieldSync-SPA/README.md

 # FieldSync-SPA
-This is my submission for the SPA assignment for the Fullstack coding test
+This is my submission for the Fullstack coding test

 # Run Instructions